 Chromatic Scale

-The Chromatic Scale consists of twelve notes that each are one semi-step apart (it can be compared with the contrary diatonic scale), and is also called the Half-tone Scale.
+The Chromatic Scale consists of twelve notes, each are one semitone apart and is also called the Half-tone Scale.
+The Chromatic Scale can be compared with the contrary diatonic scale which follow a pattern of whole and half steps.
 As the picture below shows, all notes in the octave are included.
-Chromatic scales are not very useful as groundworks for a composition, instead they can be integrated as parts of songs.
-For example, in a bass walk sequence of notes such as G - F# - F - E from the G to the Em chord.
+Chromatic scales are not very useful as groundworks for a composition, instead they can be integrated in passages to add color and movement.
+For example, in a bass walk using notes such as G - F# - F - E, from the G to the Em chord.
 This can be referred to as a chromatic movement.

 If we take the Chromatic Scale in C as an example, it can be played as: